 In this third and final section, I intend to explore what appear to me to be scenarios or possible paths for constructing research and action programmes for a sociology of the law of austerity or a political sociology of austerity law.
-Following the work of Jacques Commailles, I intend to bear in mind that the law reveals metamorphoses of the political and that law and politics combine in different ways.
-Together, they constitute the entry point for the debate on the austerity society (Commaille, 2013: 9).
-I also want to state that I will take the background paper prepared by Pierre Guibentif for this plenary session into consideration.
-I would therefore ask you to consider the scenarios or paths that I will propose by observing the following presuppositions.
+Following the work of Jacques Commaille, I intend to bear in mind that the law reveals metamorphoses of the political and that law and politics combine in different ways.
+Together, they constitute the entry point for the debate on the austerity society (2009).

 Firstly, they emerge from reflections based on a critical sociology of law that is disposed to confront the problems emerging from the link between the normative and cognitive dimensions of social reality.
-For this reason I should inform you that my identity as a sociologist of law is based on a defence of normative presuppositions (aprioristic or taken from social reality!) concerning what a dignified and democratic society should be.
-I have sought to explore this issue in my latest book and in other published work.
+For this reason my identity as a sociologist of law is based on a defence of normative presuppositions (aprioristic or taken from social reality) concerning what a dignified and democratic society should be (Ferreira 2014).

 Secondly, the sociology of law, as it is widely known, uses the investigative tools and instruments required to carry out scientific research.
-In this particular case, the theorisation and research strategy I will be using reflects the guidelines on middle range theory established by Roberto Merton.
+In this particular case, the theorisation and research strategy I will be using reflects the guidelines on middle range theory established by Robert Merton.

-The relation between the two presuppositions is summed up well in the work of Boaventura de Sousa Santos, which has always affirmed that the desired scientific aim should not be confused with axiological neutrality.
 In addition, there is the possible link with proposals for legal reflections involving different social actors: jurists, sociologists of law, social actors involved in mobilising rights etc, thereby creating favourable conditions for debates that may help develop democracy and dignity.

-(1) Politics, law and the limits of social justice
+3.1.
+Politics, law and the limits of social justice